 When you want trade show attendees to register their details at your stand a promotional gift that has perceived value is a great incentive.
 You'll get a bigger footfall too.

-The Promotional Products Association International recorded many studies of the positive effects of promotional gifts particularly when given in mailings to trade show and exhibition attendees prior to the show.
+The Promotional Products Association International recorded many studies of the positive effects of promotional gifts on a corporate image particularly when given in mailings to trade show and exhibition attendees prior to the show.
 It makes your stand easy to recognise and increases the number of visits.

 We recommend you send your promotional USBs to the tradeshow attendees before the trade show takes place.
 The way they will notice you much more easily.
 For mailing you might consider the Paper Card style USB flash drives CPX699 which are very new and novel.